Deseret alphabet: Design criticism

 Other criticism of the design was harsher still.
 In an 18 December 1857 editorial in the Boston Globe, the alphabet was described as being "so arranged and named as to cause the greatest possible annoyance to outsiders" and the design of the letters as "incomprehensible as [...] the hieroglyphics of the [...]
 Egyptians."
 On 4 March 1872, The New York Times called the alphabet "rude, awkward and cumbersome".

 Some modern computer fonts and printed books have attempted to correct this perceived fault: in the books in John Jenkins' Deseret Alphabet Classics series, the font used adds a descender to 𐑉 and 𐐻 and an ascender to 𐐼 and 𐑇 among other tweaks.

 Other motives

 Officially, the Deseret alphabet was created to simplify the spelling of English words for the benefit of children and English as a second language learners.
 Some of the alphabet's contemporaries, however, posited an alternative motivation for its development: increasing the isolation of the early Mormons.

-To keep outsiders from reading Mormon secrets (largely dismissed)
+Restricting access to religious texts and internal communications

-The charge that the Deseret alphabet's main purpose was to keep outsiders ("gentiles" in LDS terminology) in the dark was brought almost immediately, as evidenced by the following 1858 Lyttelton Times reprint of an unnamed "New York newspaper":
+The charge that the Deseret alphabet's main purpose was to keep outsiders in the dark was brought almost immediately, as evidenced by the following 1858 Lyttelton Times reprint of an unnamed "New York newspaper":